sureshmelvinsigera/teaching-demo/README.md

     <b>is-a relationship</b>
 </p>

-Composition involves using other classes to build more complex classes.
+Association involves using other classes to build more complex classes.
 There is no parent/child relationship in this case. **Basically, complex objects are composed of other objects**.
-Composition represents a **has-a relationship**.
-For example, a car  has an engine.
-Both the engine and the car are standalone objects.
-However, the car is a complex object that contains (has an) engine object.

-In fact, a child object might itself be composed of other objects; for example, the engine might include cylinders.
-In fact, a car contains many objects besides an engine, including wheels, a steering wheel, and a stereo.
-Whenever a particular object is composed of other objects, and those objects are included as object fields, the new object is known as a compound , an aggregate , or a composite object.
-When composition is used, several different classes are used to build the target class.
+Association represents a **has-a relationship**.

 <p align="center">
     <img src="img-5.gif" width="300">
     <br>
     <b>has-a relationship</b>
 </p>

+For example:
+- A Car has an Engine and a Wheel
+- A Person has a Leg and an Arm
+- A Book has Pages

+### What’s the difference between Aggregation and Composition?
+There are two sub-types of Association relationships — Aggregation and Composition.
+What’s the difference between these two?

+#### Composition

+Composition implies that the contained class cannot exist independently of the container.
+If the container is destroyed, the child is also destroyed.

+Take for example a Page and a Book.
+The Page cannot exist without the Book, because the book is composed of Pages.
+If the Book is destroyed, the Page is also destroyed.

+#### Aggregation

+With an aggregation, the child can exist independently of the parent.
+So thinking of a Car and an Engine, the Engine doesn’t need to be destroyed when the Car is destroyed.

+Composition implies that the contained class cannot exist independently of the container.
+If the container is destroyed, the child is also destroyed.
+Take for example a Page and a Book.
+The Page cannot exist without the Book, because the book is composed of Pages.
+If the Book is destroyed, the Page is also destroyed.

 <hr>